 Welcome to UAMS Dermatology

+The Department of Dermatology has a proud history of training outstanding dermatology residents for more than 60 years.
 The faculty members who comprise our teaching faculty dedicate the majority of their academic effort to teaching and mentoring the superior dermatology residents in our department.
 As we deliver high quality and compassionate patient care, we strive to create a training atmosphere centered on mutual respect, collegiality, humanism, and innovation.

-We match three residents into our Training Program each year, giving us a total of 12 residents.
+We match three residents into our training program each year, giving us a total of 12 residents.
 Nine of these are Dermatology Residents (PGY-2 through PGY-4 residents) and the other three are PGY-1 interns in Internal Medicine.

 The UAMS Dermatology Residency Program participates in the National Residency Match Program and only accepts applications for our training program through ERAS.
 There are three training sites in our program – The UAMS Medical Center, the John L. McClellan Memorial Veterans Hospital, and Arkansas Children’s Hospital.
 Members of the teaching faculty are actively involved at each teaching site and provide omnipresent direct supervision to residents.